CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly communicates what the skill does (proactive security scanning with SAST, SCA, and IaC scans, filtering to new issues) and when to use it (with explicit trigger scenarios).
-It uses third-person voice, includes natural user phrases, and occupies a distinct niche that minimizes conflict with other skills.
+This is a strong skill description that clearly communicates what the skill does (proactive security scanning with specific scan types), when to use it (explicit trigger list with natural user phrases), and occupies a distinct niche.
+The description is well-structured with concrete actions and comprehensive trigger coverage.
+It uses proper third-person voice throughout.

 DimensionReasoningScore